A brief history of how we got here.

 We had a lot of help.

-This is not a bootstraps story.
-This is not a place where you will hear “How to…” or “And you can too!”
+You will not hear us say “How to…” or “And you can too!”
 We both had a ton of help from our families.
-They made sure we went to good K-12 schools (public schools in the US for me, private schools in Bolivia for A), fully funded our public university education, provided living space during periods of underemployment or when we wanted to supercharge our savings, cosigned a mortgage loan, taught us the basics of how to be good with money, are financially solvent and independent (retired) themselves, help us with child care, and generally have always been there for us.
+They made sure we went to good K-12 schools (public schools in the US for me, private schools in Bolivia for Andres), fully funded our public university education, provided living space during periods of underemployment or when we wanted to supercharge our savings, cosigned a mortgage loan, taught us the basics of how to be good with money, are financially solvent and independent (retired) themselves, help us with child care, and generally have always been there for us.
 And that’s something we’d like to provide for our kids as well.
 We’d also like to be in a position to give back to our parents and families by helping them as they get older.

 The privilege of choosing meaningful work.